 As mentioned in our FAQ, the guidance of a lawyer is not always the best choice for your current situation.
-However, these are some situations when there is little ambiguity as the necessity of a lawyer.
+However, these are some clear situations when to get a lawyer.

 When to call a lawyer

 If your issue might involve handcuffs, seek a lawyer immediately.
 Some of these include DUI, domestic violence, criminal accusations and white collar crime (tax fraud, etc).
 If you are in one of these situations, you’ll want to find yourself a trusted lawyer to help you handle the case.
 Do your research, the difference between a good lawyer and a bad one in these situations can mean years in prison.

 If someone has been hurt and you’re either the victim or the perpetrator, you must get yourself a good lawyer.
 Some typical examples would be a car accident or someone being injured on your property.
 Unless your insurance company is hiring a lawyer for you, don’t rely on them.
 This is your life, and the consequences of their inaction or ineffective action is yours to bare alone.

 Death has occurred.

 Don’t rely on ready-made or universal solutions when it comes to dealing with the death of someone who has property or debts which you may ultimately be liable for.
 Seek a professional to insure that your estate administration goes through properly.
 Dealing with the death of a loved one can be an extremely difficult time, having a professional there will insure that the emotional difficulties don’t lead to financial ones.